noizy-sthlm/infisical-tutorial/scenario/section1/exposed.md

 ## Create the Node.js Application

 First, make sure that `npm` is installed.
+In this Killercoda tutoral, you can click below.

+´´´
+# It will take some time to install
+npm install -y
+´´´

 Now let's create a simple Express.js application that will demonstrate the security vulnerability.

 ```
 npm init -y